 All sensing applications that apply to the defense of the United States of America.

-Reliability, Maintainability, Quality, Supportability, and Interoperability is comprised of how well each weapons system is designed, manufactured, and maintained over time.
+Reliability, maintainability, quality, supportability, and interoperability (RMQSI) is comprised of how well each weapons system is designed, manufactured, and maintained over time.

 Survivability and Vulnerability